 Local County Health Departments

 You may order a copy of a birth, death or fetal death record through your local County Health Department.
-Counties have computer access from 1917 to present for birth records for the entire state as well as births that occurred in their county.
+Counties have computer access from 1917 to present for birth records and 2009 to present for death and fetal death records for the entire state as well as births that occurred in their county.
 Your Local County Sites

 Florida Bureau of Vital Statistics